riccjohn/hexplore24/hexplore24/Monsters/Frostbound Guardian.md

-A mysterious being said to dwell within the depths of a cave, guarding an ancient artifact or source of power.
+A mysterious being said to dwell within the depths of the [[Icebound Cave]], guarding an ancient artifact or source of power.

 [Frost Giant](https://oldschoolessentials.necroticgnome.com/srd/index.php/Giant,_Frost)